 The Australia-Indonesia Partnership Towards an Inclusive Society, or INKLUSI, is working to increase the participation of marginalised groups in, and their benefit from, Indonesia’s socio-cultural, economic and political development.

-INKLUSI works with government and civil society partners to advance their work in gender equality, the rights of persons with disabilities and social inclusion.
-INKLUSI supports the Government of Indonesia’s agenda for inclusion, including through national development plans and the Sustainable Development Goals.
+INKLUSI works with government and civil society partners to advance gender equality, the fulfilment of the rights of persons with disabilities, and social inclusion.
+The program supports the Government of Indonesia’s agenda to realise an inclusive society, in line with national development plans and the Sustainable Development Goals.